-Every emotion has the capacity to be helpful.
+Every emotion can be helpful.
 Even the ones that feel mostly negative are still there for a reason:

-- Anger prepares us to fight off potential threats
+- Anger prepares us to face things we find threatening

 - Grief guides us through difficult life transitions

 - Guilt and shame teach us how not to repeat past mistakes